opil/documentation/docs/final_documentation_structure/BPO/Installation_Guide.md

 ### 2.a) Starting from source code
 To start the BPO service, you need to run the following commands on a computer where ROS kinetic is already installed.

-Open a terminal and launch the bpo_service_v5.launch file by running the following command
+Open a terminal and launch the bpo_service_v5.launch file by running the following command.
 ```
 roslaunch opil_bpo bpo_service_v5.launch
 ```